 Michalko's consulted with clients all over the world and is the author of a variety of creative thinking tools to help solve problems, generate new ideas, and think like a genius.
 This creativity-inspiring conversation will introduce you to Koinonia principles, abstraction techniques, Thomas Edison's Idea File, blossom brainstorming, and Leonardo da Vinci's Idea Box.

-Q: While looking over your website, I stumbled across the Koinonia technique; a way of dialoguing with others and sharing ideas.
-Can you discuss Koinonia, and its practical applications for artists' and writers' groups?
+Q: You talk about Koinonia Techniques; a way of dialoguing with others and sharing ideas.
+Tell us more about Koinonia and its practical applications for artists' and writers' groups.

 A: While researching the lives of Einstein, Heisenberg, Pauli and Bohr, physicist David Bohm made a remarkable observation.
 Bohm noticed that their incredible breakthroughs took place through simple, open and honest conversation.
 He observed, for instance, that Einstein and his colleagues spent years freely meeting and conversing with each other.
 During these interactions, they exchanged and dialogued about ideas which later became the foundations of modern physics.
 They exchanged ideas without trying to change the other's mind and without bitter argument.
 They felt free to propose whatever was on their mind.
 They always paid attention to each other's views and established an extraordinary professional fellowship.
 This freedom to discuss without risk led to the breakthroughs that physicists today take for granted.